Flexibility of Capability Foundations

-The Keykos pattern of selecting a method with the “parameter word” in the message which conveyed an integer from the caller to the callee, together with the callee’s access to the ‘data byte’ from the capability, proved a convenient and efficient method for deciding who could do what to the called object.
+The Keykos pattern of selecting a method with the “parameter word” in the message which conveyed an integer from the caller to the callee, together with the callee’s access to the ‘data byte’ from the capability, proves a convenient and efficient method for deciding who can do what to the called object.

 Among these methods were the creation of weaker capabilities to the same object.

 Sometimes these creations were contingent on variable object state.

 This facet style is not a vital kernel function; one could create ‘front ends’ that append badge like information to invocation messages but we found this kernel hack well worth the various costs.

 Some try to limit the scope of the word “capability” to those situations where there is some real abstracted state.

 Keykos and some other systems are more ‘generous’ and include things like “number keys” which do little more than afford the convenience of keeping an 88 bits in an otherwise unused node slot along with related keys.

 We thus gain the convenience of saying that a slot of a node always holds a capability.